Yoonmie/scm-blog/README.md

 - Can access all posts
 - Can edit and delete posts
 - Can comment on the posts
+- Can search the post title

 ## User side
 - Can add new post
 - Can edit and delete their own posts
 - Can comment on the posts
+- Can search the post title

 ## Index